-After the Large-Scale Purchaser has completed the provision of Large-Scale Purchase Information to the Board of Directors, the Board of Directors considers a maximum period of 60 days for purchases of all shares of the Company in a cash (yen) takeover bid and a maximum period of 90 days for the other Large-Scale Purchases to be necessary for the Board of Directors to study, evaluate, negotiate, form an opinion and when necessary draft an alternative proposal (hereinafter referred to as the "Board of Directors Evaluation Period").
+Starting from the day following the provision of the Information Provision Completion Notice, the Board of Directors considers a maximum period of 60 days for purchases of all shares of the Company in a cash (yen) takeover bid and a maximum period of 90 days for the other Large-Scale Purchases to be necessary for the Board of Directors to study, evaluate, negotiate, form an opinion and when necessary draft an alternative proposal (hereinafter referred to as the "Board of Directors Evaluation Period").

-During the Board of Directors Evaluation Period, the Board of Directors may, as necessary and appropriate, seek the advice of a special committee or outside experts etc. as it studies and evaluates the provided Large-Scale Purchase Information, shall carefully form its opinion, shall notify its opinion to the Large-Scale Purchaser and shall publish its opinion.
+During the Board of Directors Evaluation Period, the Board of Directors may, as necessary and appropriate, seek the advice of a special committee or outside experts, etc. as it studies and evaluates the provided Large-Scale Purchase Information, shall carefully form its opinion, shall notify its opinion to the Large-Scale Purchaser and shall publish its opinion.
 When necessary, the Board of Directors may negotiate with the Large-Scale Purchaser for better terms for the Large-Scale Purchase and may present alternative proposals to shareholders.